itsrounak/Predicting-the-celltype-from-gene-motifs-in-mouse-development/README.md

 # Purpose
 This project provides the opportunity for practising your supervised learning skills.
 The competition format enables to objectively compare how well your model performs against other models.

-This is also a place where you can exercise your creativity.
-You will also want to explore the data, how the distribution varies between classes, what fires are hard to classify, and why.
-Its an opportunity to practice your data exploration skills, too.
+This is also a place where we can exercise our creativity.
+We will also want to explore the data, how the distribution varies between classes, what fires are hard to classify, and why.
+Its an opportunity to practice our data exploration skills, too.

 # Task
 This is a KaggleInClass challenge, you can find at https://www.kaggle.com/c/antechinus/.